Page Reviewed / Updated - Feb. 2019

 In January 2009, the Rhode Island Global Consumer Choice Compact Waiver, also known as the Rhode Island Comprehensive Demonstration, was approved and merged Rhode Island’s state Medicaid plan and the state’s previous 11 Medicaid waivers.
 The new Waiver is intended to give the state more flexibility when it comes to Medicaid programs, and to be more cost efficient.

 The states’ entire Medicaid program, including all the former home and community based senior programs were merged under this global waiver.
 This includes the Personal Choice Program, Home and Community Care Medicaid Wavier, and the Shared Living Program.
-Readers may wish to explore those pages to understand the breadth of services available as these services continue to be offered under the Global Choice Compact Waiver.
+Readers may wish to explore those pages to understand the breadth of services available, as these services continue to be offered under the Global Consumer Choice Compact Waiver.

-This program also offers services to seniors that require home and community based assistance, but are not fully eligible for Medicaid.
+This program also offers services to seniors that require home and community based assistance, but who are not fully eligible for Medicaid.
 This is similar to the earlier Home and Community Co-Pay program.